 For me, having health problems is probably what has had the biggest impact on my self-confidence.
 Struggling with chronic pain and depression as a teenager meant that I was not able to socialise very much with my friends.
-The invitations to go out grew less and I became to feel quite isolated.
-For a long time I felt a failure and it’s only now after working on my own confidence that I truly feel good about who I am and what I can offer the world.
+The invitations to go out became less and I became to feel quite isolated.
+For a long time, I felt a failure and it’s only now after working on my own confidence that I truly feel good about who I am and what I can offer the world.

 Your story will be different, but if I can become more confident so can you.

 Are you ready to take action and be a more successful, confident and happy person?

 It all starts with self-awareness.
 Awareness brings understanding.
 With the new understanding, you will start to see the world differently and your behaviour will change.